nebular/appleshit-scripts/README.md

 Mind that you need to investigate what services and daemons to enable and disable.
 This version currently contains Mpjave services only.

+### technical info

+In OSX, agents and daemons launchers are stored in

+- /System/Library/LaunchAgents/
+- /System/Library/LaunchDaemons/

+These scripts create two additional folders

+- /System/Library/LaunchAgents.off/
+- /System/Library/LaunchDaemons.off/

+... and move the disabled services launchers there so they are not started.
+When you enable the services, the files are moved back to their original location.